100 Notable alumni of

 -

-Andrei Sergeyevich Mikhalkov-Konchalovsky OZO is a Russian filmmaker and stage director who has worked in Soviet, Hollywood, and contemporary Russian cinema.
+Andrei Sergeyevich Konchalovsky OZO is a Soviet and Russian filmmaker.
+He has worked in Soviet, Hollywood, and contemporary Russian cinema.
 He is a laureate of the Order "For Merit to the Fatherland", a National Order of the Legion of Honour, an Officer of the Order of Arts and Letters, a Cavalier of the Order of Merit of the Italian Republic and a People's Artist of the RSFSR.
 He is the son of writer Sergey Mikhalkov, and the brother of filmmaker Nikita Mikhalkov.

 -